ESPresense/Floorplan-Creator/Readme.md

 This project is a work in progress.

 ## What is planned.
 [  ] Better UI/UX.
-[X] Scroll/Wheel on the canvas to move floorplan
+[X] Scroll/Wheel on the canvas to move floorplan.
 [  ] Zoom on the canvas.
 [  ] Pan on the canvas.
 [  ] Ability to add esp32 in rooms and position them with precision.
 [  ] Export esp32 position from rooms to ESPresenseIPS yaml format.
 [  ] Have each esp32 bluetooth signal radius visible on plan to make sure you have at least 3 signals in each rooms. (will help determine where is the best place to put them ;)).

 ## A little glimps